-Description: Line losses occur between energy produced at the generator and energy consumed by the customer or end-user.
-As a result, energy savings observed by the end-user (the customer) actually understate true savings observed by the generator benefits of CDM, are generally defined at the point of purchase (i.e., at the generator).
+Description: Line losses occur between energy produced at the generator and energy consumed by the customer or end-user, as illustrated in Figure 4.7.
+As a result, energy savings observed by the end-user (the customer) are lower than savings observed by the generator.

+Use: Avoided costs, the direct electricity system benefits of CDM, are generally defined at the point of purchase (i.e., at the generator).
 To accurately capture the full benefits of CDM a line loss factor must be applied to peak demand and energy savings if they are determined at the customer/end-use site.